w3c/wai-tutorials/source/accessible-media/production-captions.html.erb.md

 ## Production workflow: pre-produced captions

-From an authoring standpoint, captions are simply text presented through markup that contains timing information and positioning codes.
+From a technical perspective, captions are simply text presented through markup that contains timing information and positioning codes.
 There are a variety of do-it-yourself tools available for creating captions for pre-produced video and audio clips.
-(Live or real-time captions are created on the fly at the time of transmission or broadcast, and require the highly developed skills of trained stenographers.
-They are not for do-it-yourselfers.)
-For large quantities of material, though, it may be more time and cost efficient to hire a caption agency to produce the captions.

-### Basic workflow for creating pre-produced captions (for playback on desktop or mobile platforms):
+### Basic workflow for creating pre-produced captions:

 {::nomarkdown}
 <%= sample_start %>